 Hopefully by now you’ve got a good idea of the shortcut keys you’ll use all the time, so won’t be too intimidated by the full spectrum of the Lightroom keyboard.

 If you have any questions about Lightroom keyboard shortcuts, let us know in the comments.

-Also, we love good news, so if these Lightroom shortcuts will help you to speed up your workflow, share that too.
+Also, I love good news, so if these Lightroom shortcuts help you speed up your workflow, share that too.